thatisuday/commando/README.md

 This command creates a React component of a given type and output component files in a project directory.

 Usage:
-   reactor <name> <type> [flags]
+   reactor <name> <version> [flags]

 Arguments:
-   name                          name of the component to create alias                         import alias of the component
+   name                          name of the component to create version                       version of the component

 Flags:
-   -d, --dir                     output directory of the component files -h, --help                    display usage information of the application or a command --timeout                     operation timeout in seconds -t, --type                    type of the component to create -v, --verbose                 display logs while creating the component files
+   -d, --dir                     output directory of the component files -h, --help                    displays usage information of the application or a command --timeout                     operation timeout in seconds -t, --type                    type of the component to create -v, --verbose                 display logs while creating the component files